skfaisal93/AnyWhereInFiles/README.md

 Install

-Download the anywhereindb.php
+1. Download the anywhereinfiles.php
-Drop it in your htdocs or www folder, and run it in your browser Give your Database connection information
+2. Drop it in your htdocs or www folder, and run it in your browser
+3. Specify word which you want to search and directory  where you  want to  search
-It's ready for work, search any string
+4. It's ready for work, search any string

+Working

+Provide  you  all the  files  path which  containsyour search string.